Use the Online Network If You Can: Towards Fast and Stable Reinforcement Learning: Conclusion

 \subsubsection{Reproducibility Statement}

 We have taken several measures to ensure the reproducibility of our results.
+To further promote transparency and replication, we publicly release our code at \url{https://github.com/AhmedMagdyHendawy/MINTO}.
 To illustrate the simplicity of our approach, we provide in the appendix both a JAX code snapshot showing how MINTO can be integrated into DQN with minimal changes to the target computation and pseudocode for all algorithms where we integrate our method.
-We will release the full codebase publicly soon.
 Detailed descriptions of the experimental setup, architectures, and hyperparameters are provided in Appendix~\ref{appendix:implementation_details}.
 For theoretical results, we clearly state assumptions and include the complete proof of convergence in Appendix~\ref{appendix:theory}.
 For empirical evaluation, we report results across multiple random seeds, following standard evaluation protocols \citep{machado2018revisiting}, and provide per-task breakdowns in Appendix~\ref{appendix:individual_results}.
 Offline RL experiments use publicly available datasets (RL Unplugged), and we specify all data processing and training procedures in the appendix.
 Together, these details should facilitate exact replication and further validation of our findings.